BenjaminArold/Summer-School-Lisbon-2026/README.md

 Lecture materials will be uploaded here before each lecture.

-I am grateful to Elliott Ash, Stephen Hansen, Philine Widmer, Claudia Marangon, and Yabra Muvdi for their input to this course.
+I am grateful to Elliott Ash, Stephen Hansen, Philine Widmer, Claudia Marangon, and Yabra Muvdi for their input and inspiration for this course.